vite-pwa/docs/guide/pwa-minimal-requirements.md

 To make your PWA application installable (one of the requirements), you will need to modify your application entry point, add some minimal entries to your `Web App Manifest`, allow search engines to crawl all your application pages and configure your server properly (only for production, on local you can use `https-localhost` dependency and `node`).

-Check [Elk PWA Documentation](https://docs.elk.zone/docs/pwa) for some useful PWA hints.

 :::tip
-You can check [Elk PWA Icon Generator Script](https://github.com/elk-zone/elk/blob/main/scripts/generate-pwa-icons.ts) to generate all the icons required for your PWA application using an `svg` image.

-We're working in a new package to provide a CLI to generate all the icons required for your PWA application using an image using [sharp](https://github.com/lovell/sharp/) and  [sharp-ico](https://github.com/ssnangua/sharp-ico) packages.
+Check out the [PWA Assets Generator](/assets-generator/) to generate all the icons and images required for your PWA application.
 :::

 ## Entry Point